-For areas where a HSA drill rig either has encountered refusal or is likely to encounter refusal, an air rotary casing hammer (ARCH) drill rig will be utilized to collect samples.
-The ARCH utilized a pneumatic hammer to drive a flush-threaded drill casing coupled with a rotary drill string to reach the target sample depth.
-This drilling method has the advantage of being able to penetrate concrete or rock debris expected to be encountered in soil pile G.

-Once the target sampling depth is reached, the drill string is removed from the boring and a California-modifies split spoon sampler is driven into the soil to collect a soil sample.
-The sampler is equipped with brass rings which are removed and retained for sample analysis or used to observe and describe the soil types encountered.
-The open ends of the brass rings retained for sample analysis will be covered with TeflonTM sheets and capped with plastic end caps.
-The soil and material types will be described to evaluate the total depth of the pile and determine when native soil is reached in the boring.
+The ARCH rig utilizes a pneumatic hammer to drive a flush-threaded drill casing coupled with a rotary drill string to reach the target sample depth.
+This drilling method has the advantage of being able to penetrate concrete or rock debris.
+Once the target sampling depth is reached with the ARCH rig, the drill string is removed from the boring and a California-modified split spoon sampler is driven into the soil to collect a soil sample.
+The sampler is equipped with metal sleeves which are removed and retained for sample analysis or used to observe and describe the soil types encountered.
+The open ends of the metal sleeves retained for sample analysis will be covered with TeflonTM sheets and capped with plastic end caps and stored in a sealed baggie in an ice-chilled cooler.
+The soil and material types will be described to evaluate the soil types and to also determine when native soil is reached in the boring.

-3.5.5 Soil Stockpile Sidewall Sampling
+3.5.4 Proposed Soil Sampling